Local tropicalizations of splice type surface singularities: Local tropicalization

-In turn, local tropicalizations of reduced and irreducible germs meeting $(\CC^*)^n$ verify the following key property (see~\cite[Thm.
-11.9]{PPS 13}):
+In what follows, we restrict our attention to subgerms of $(\CC^n,0)$ with no components included in coordinate subspaces.
+Their local tropicalizations verify the following key property (see~\cite[Proposition 9.21, Theorems 10.3 and 11.9]{PPS 13}):

-\begin{proposition} Let $(Y,0)$ be a reduced and irreducible subgerm of $\CC^n$ meeting $(\CC^*)^n$ defined by an ideal $I$ of $\cO$.
-Then, $\Trop Y$ is the support of a rational polyhedral fan $\cF$ which satisfies the following conditions: \begin{enumerate} \item the dimension of all the maximal cones of $\cF$ agrees with the complex dimension of $Y$; \item the maximal cones of $\cF$ have non-empty intersections with $(\R_{>0})^m$; \item given any cone $\tau$ of $\cF$, the initial degeneration $\initwf{\wu{}}{Y}$ defined by the $\wu{}$-initial ideal $\initwf{\wu{}}{I}$ is independent of the choice of $\wu{} \in \relo{\tau}$. \end{enumerate} \end{proposition}
+\begin{proposition} Let $(Y,0)$ be a subgerm of $(\CC^n, 0)$ with no irreducible components contained in coordinate subspaces of $\CC^n$, and let $I \subseteq \cO$ be its defining ideal.
+Then, $\Trop Y$ is the support of a rational polyhedral fan $\cF$ which satisfies the following conditions: \begin{enumerate} \item the dimension of all the maximal cones of $\cF$ agrees with the complex dimension of $Y$; \item the maximal cones of $\cF$ have non-empty intersections with $(\R_{>0})^n$; \item given any cone $\tau$ of $\cF$, the $\wu{}$-initial ideal of $I$ is independent of the choice of $\wu{} \in \relo{\tau}$. \end{enumerate} \end{proposition}

-\begin{remark} When $Y$ is a hypersurface germ defined by a series $f \in \cO$, the Newton fan of $f$ satisfies all three conditions listed in~\autoref{prop:puredimltrop}.
-Furthermore, it is the coarsest fan with these properties.
-However, for germs of higher codimension no such canonical choice exists.
-For an example in the polynomial setting, we refer the reader to~\cite[Example 3.5.4]{MS 15}. \end{remark}
+\begin{proof} By~Remarks~\ref{rem:loctroprernonred} and~\ref{rem:loctropunion}, we may restrict to the case when $(Y,0)$ is reduced and irreducible.
+The existence of $\cF$ satisfying the first two conditions is a direct consequence of \cite[Theorem 11.9]{PPS 13}, which ensures the analogous properties hold for the extended local tropicalization of $(Y,0)$.
+Note that $\Trop Y$ is non-empty, since $(Y,0)$ meets the dense torus of $\CC^n$ (see \cite[Lemma 7.4]{PPS 13}).
+Furthermore, the fan structure on $\Trop Y$ induced from a tropical basis $\{f_1,\ldots, f_r\}$ for $I$ discussed in~\autoref{rem:morethantwo} satisfies condition (\ref{condinit}).
+In turn, any refinement will satisfy conditions (\ref{condsamedim}) and (\ref{condnonempty}) as well. \end{proof}

 \begin{remark} \autoref{prop:puredimltrop} allows us to recover the complex dimension of an irreducible germ $(Y,0)\hookrightarrow \CC^n$ meeting the dense torus from its positive tropicalization (see, for instance, the proofs of~Corollaries~\ref{cor:expDimensionsG} and~\ref{cor:codim1TropBoundary}).
-Indeed, its dimension agrees with the dimension of any of the top-dimensional cones in any fixed tropicalizing fan of $Y$.
-A similar procedure can be used in the reducible case to determine the maximal dimension of a component of the germ intersecting the dense torus. \end{remark}
+Indeed, its dimension agrees with the dimension of any of the top-dimensional cones in any fixed fan satisfying conditions (\ref{condsamedim})--(\ref{condinit}) in~\autoref{prop:puredimltrop}.
+If $(Y,0)$ is not irreducible, a similar procedure determines the maximal dimension of a component of the germ meeting the dense torus. \end{remark}